Essential Junk Journal Supplies & Where To Find Them

 Punches

-I use my corner rounder and circle punches all the time; they save me so much time.
+I use my corner rounder and circle punch all the time and they save me so much time.

-I use my corner rounder when making envelopes or journal cards as I personally think rounded corners make them look more finished.
+I use my corner rounder when I make journal cards because I think rounded corners make them look more finished.

-I have this 1-inch circle punch for creating thumb notches in pockets and cutting circles out of paper and cardstock for policy closures.
+And I use my circle punch for creating thumb notches in pockets (to make it easier to get things in and out of the pockets), plus I use it to cut circles out of paper and cardstock for policy closures.

-And I’ve also recently treated myself to this 2.5-inch circle punch, which will come in handy when making larger ephemera and specimen cards.
+I’ve also recently treated myself to this 2.5-inch circle punch, which comes in handy when making larger thumb notches for larger ephemera and specimen cards.
+But this particular punch is definitely more of a nice-to-have than an essential!

 Fabric & Trims

-If you like the idea of mixing textures in your journals, then you may want to purchase some pretty fabrics and trims.
+If you like the idea of mixing textures in your journals, you may also want to purchase some pretty fabrics and trims.

-Romantic wedding junk journal with lots of fabric and lace
+A close up of my romantic wedding junk journal with lots of fabric and lace on the cover

 I mixed so many different types of fabric and lace together to make this stunning wedding junk journal